SathishKumar5115/Big-5-Quiz/README.md

 # quiz_app

-A quizz app built using Flutter.
+A quiz app built using Flutter.